-First off, you need a Micro SD card and a Micro SD card reader.
-Many modern computers comes with this built-in.
+First, you need both a Micro SD card and a Micro SD card reader.
+Many modern computers come with a Micro SD card reader built-in.
 The SD card must be 4GB or larger and preferably Class 10 or better.

-Next you need to download the Screenly disk image.
-This process of writing this to an SD card is the same regardless if you’re trying to install Screenly OSE or Screenly Pro.
+Next, you need to download the Screenly disk image.
+The process of writing the Screenly disk image to an SD card is the same regardless of whether you are trying to install Screenly OSE or Screenly Pro.

-In the video below, you can follow along in the process from start to finish.
+In the video below, you can follow the process from start to finish.

 That’s it.
-Now you can just put the SD card into your Raspberry Pi and Screenly will boot.
+Now you can simply put the SD card into your Raspberry Pi, and Screenly will boot.